PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

-\paragraph{Step 1: Mask-to-3D lifting.} Given \(I_s\) and \(b_s\), we query a segmentation model (e.g., \textsc{SAM}~\cite{kirillov2023sam}) to obtain a mask \(M_s\).
-Masked pixels are unprojected with \(D_s\) and mapped to world coordinates, yielding the per-view point set \(\mathcal{P}_s\).
+Given $I_k$ and $b_k$, we employ an off-the-shelf segmentation model (e.g., \textsc{SAM}~\cite{kirillov2023sam}) to extract a precise object mask $M_k$.
+The masked pixels are then unprojected into world coordinates using $D_k$ and the camera extrinsics of view $k$, yielding a per-view 3D point set $\mathcal{P}_k$.